 tells how the Danes left Edmund's corpse unburied and his head

-body was found, but not the head.
+the body was found, but not the head.
 They then heard the howling

 following the sound, came to the place where the head lay.

 The corpse and head were placed in a hastily

-built hut-like chapel and, it is said, miracles immediately began
+built hut-like chapel and, it is said, miracles immediately began.

 scar marking the place of the previous cut.

 Locals came as pilgrims to venerate Edmund's